How to Open a Bar. 13 steps to Start a Bar Business

 The average bar employee’s hourly wage is $10.43.

 70% of consumers frequent the same bar or the same type of bars when they go out.

-Find out more about POS systems that allow tracking sales and inventory in your bar and provide powerful reports.
+Find out more about POS systems that allow tracking bar sales and inventory and provide powerful reports.
 Although many solutions would list statistics reports among their features, it’s best that you check interfaces to see if you are comfortable with the way the data is presented.

 Get inspired by our bar promotion ideas or consider building your USP around the following:

 Offering unique entertainment, such as karaoke or open mic nights.

 Types of bars